 At the end of the conference, participants will be able to:

-- Apply new skills and insights about the determinants of Indigenous health to benefit children, youth and communities.
+- Apply new skills, insights, and knowledge about the multiple determinants of health to benefit Indigenous children, youth and communities.

-- Work with others toward achieving health equity for Indigenous children, youth and communities.
+- Increase multisectoral collaboration and partnerships to work towards achieving health equity for Indigenous children, youth and communities.

-- Identify the links between the environment and the health of Indigenous children, youth and their communities.
+- Identify the links between the environment and the health of Indigenous children, youth and their families/communities.

 - Engage new networks to share best practices and learn from community-based initiatives.